catalin-hanga/simulink-AI-agent/README.md

   A free trial license for Matlab can be obtained from https://mathworks.com/campaigns/products/trials.html
 - Python 3.8, 3.9, 3.10, 3.11, or 3.12 <br>
   The version of Python should match with the corresponding release of Matlab, according to this table https://mathworks.com/support/requirements/python-compatibility.html
-- An [OpenAI](https://auth.openai.com/create-account) account, with an API key
+- An [OpenAI](https://auth.openai.com/create-account) account, with a valid [API key](https://platform.openai.com/settings/organization/api-keys)

 ### Installation Steps
 **1. Clone the repository**